FantasticFiasco/certifications/azure/az-900-microsoft-azure-fundamentals/README.md

   - Monitor security settings across on-premises and cloud workloads, and automatically apply required security to new services as they come online
   - Continuously monitor all your services, and perform automatic security assessments to identify potential vulnerabilities before they can be exploited
   - Use machine learning to detect and block malware from being installed on your virtual machines and services.
 You can also define a list of allowed applications to ensure that only the apps you validate are allowed to execute.
-  - Analyze and identify potential inbound attacks, and help to investigate threats and any post-breach activity that might have occurred.
+  - Analyze and identify potential inbound attacks, and help to investigate threats and any post-breach activity that might have occurred
-  - Provide just-in-time access control for ports, reducing your attack surface by ensuring the network only allows traffic that you require.
+  - Provide just-in-time access control for ports, reducing your attack surface by ensuring the network only allows traffic that you require
   - Tiers
     - Free
     - Standard - $15 per node per month